 Your Verbal Reasoning and Quantitative Reasoning scores will be determined by the number of questions for which you select or provide the best answer.
 Questions for which you mark no answer or more or fewer than the requested number of answers are not counted in scoring.
 Nothing is subtracted from a score if you answer a question incorrectly.
 Therefore, to maximize your scores on the Verbal Reasoning and Quantitative Reasoning measures of the paper-delivered test, it is best to answer every question.

 Work as rapidly as you can without being careless.
 Since no question carries greater weight than any other, do not waste time pondering individual questions you find extremely difficult or unfamiliar.

-Download the Practice Book for the Paper-based GRE revised General Test publication to experience a simulated test-taking experience and become familiar with the format of the paper-based test.
+Download the Practice Book for the Paper-delivered GRE® General Test to experience a simulated test-taking experience and become familiar with the format of the paper-delivered test.

 Analytical Writing Measure

 It is important to budget your time.
 Within the 30-minute time limit for each task, you'll need to allow sufficient time to think about the issue, plan a response and compose your essay.
 Although GRE raters understand the time constraints under which you write and will consider your response a first draft, you will still want to produce the best possible example of your writing.

 Save a few minutes at the end of each timed task to check for obvious errors.
 Although an occasional typographical, spelling or grammatical error will not affect your score, severe and persistent errors will detract from the overall effectiveness of your writing and lower your score.